 (This course outline is for KCBT learners progressing from SIT40516, please click on this link if you are interested in this qualification as a standalone qualification and not as a progression pathway from KCBT SIT40516 Certificate IV in Commercial Cookery)

-This qualification reflects the role of individuals who use sound knowledge of industry operations and a broad range of managerial skills to coordinate hospitality operations.
-They operate independently, have responsibility for others and make a range of operational business decisions
+This qualification reflects the role of highly skilled senior managers who use a broad range of hospitality skills combined with specialised managerial skills and substantial knowledge of industry to coordinate hospitality operations.
+They operate with significant autonomy and are responsible for making strategic business management decisions.

 The Resource Fee covers equipment and resources used in the delivery of your course at KCBT

 (Those students who do not meet the minimum English requirement will need to package this program with an English Course before proceeding to this qualification).

 Please refer to Course Details/Prices link for more details.